-- Bachelor’s Degree in social services, social work or psychology, or a minimum of two years’ direct experience working with low income individuals in a social service, employment, or educational setting.
+- A Bachelor’s degree or direct experience working with low-income individuals in a social service, employment, or educational setting.

-- The ability to communicate effectively in English, verbally and in writing.
+- The ability to communicate effectively in English, both orally and in writing.

 - Bilingual in English and Spanish or Vietnamese or Somali strongly preferred.

-Please submit resume and cover letter to Fran Yeatts, firstname.lastname@example.org.
+To apply send resume and cover letter outlining experience to email@example.com.